 ProviderOne for social services

-Find information for social services providers—unique ProviderOne users with their own authorization and claims submission processes.
+Find information for social services providers—unique ProviderOne users who contract with the Department of Social and Health Services (DSHS) and have their own authorization and claims submission processes.

 Is this page for me?